MicrosoftDocs/globalization/globalization/testing/how-to-test-internationalized-products.md

 ---

-# Validating products for international release
+# Why international validation is important

 Ensuring world-readiness has a wider scope and requires more planning than just testing your app after the UI strings have been translated.

-When they start out, many software companies are focused on producing a single-language product.
-The people involved in the initial release aren’t focused on producing a multi-language app.
-The processes and timeline used to produce the single-language app might not be sufficient for delivering products in more than one language.
-The team responsible for testing and Quality Assurance (QA) are critical to ensuring that the functionality and appearance of the translated product is appropriate for the new target markets.
+Historically, some product teams have initially focused on producing a single-language product for a single market, and not on meeting the needs of multiple international markets.
+When working with an existing codebase, a solid international Quality Assurance (QA) process is critical to ensuring that the functionality and appearance of the product is appropriate for the new target markets.
+This QA process should cover all aspects of internationalization.

 The Quality Assurance (QA) process is ideally a partnership between the development team, project managers, and other functions.
 The goal is to establish clear criteria for international release and verify that these are met throughout the product lifecycle, including design, development, distribution, and support.
+Your whole QA process should be globalized for the best result, with all the international requirements baked in before any testing is done.
+This article describes what that entails.

+## Timeline of the international validation process

+International validation usually proceeds like this:

+1. Define your target markets and languages.
+1. Define what requirements need to be met to reach those markets in the chosen languages.
+1. Validate that your product meets general internationalization requirements.
+1. Validate your product's localization readiness.
+1. Validate the localized product.

 ## Common globalization issues